Why did the genetically modified chicken cross the road? To lay drug-filled eggs, of course.

 Genetic modification is gaining traction in both the pharmaceutical and agricultural industries.
 ATryn (by GTC Biotherapeutics) was the first drug produced by using a transgenic animal, achieved regulatory approval by the US Food and Drug Administration (FDA) in 2009 for the treatment of hereditary antithrombin deficiency.
 On the agricultural side, farmers have long used genetically modified seeds to produce crops that bear more fruit, are resistant to pathogens and have better nutrient profiles.
 Similarly, genetic modification of animals can yield healthier livestock and plumper pigs.

 What’s stopping this field from exploding is consumer reluctance to trust genetically modified organisms (GMOs).
 According to a consumer survey, nearly half of the responders say they avoid products with GMOs.
-What would these people think if their next anti-arthritis drug came from a genetically modified chicken egg?
+What would these people think if their next anti-arthritis drug came from a GMO chicken egg?

-The genetically modified hens (nor their eggs) from this study will not be found at your local grocery store anytime soon.
+The genetically engineered hens (nor their eggs) from this study will not be found at your local grocery store anytime soon.
 This proof-of-principle research opens the doors to novel drug manufacturing strategies.

 What do you think about the production of pharmaceutical proteins by transgenic animals?
 Share your thoughts in the comments below.